lia-bote/reproducible_res_course/README.md

 # reproducible_res_course
-test repository for reproducible research course
+This is a test repository for the reproducible research course.